A taste of summer Wednesday, wet weather returns Thursday

 FRIDAY

 Friday is our transition day back to more seasonable temperatures, as some gusty northwest winds behind our front send highs back into the mid 60s.
-Expect a mix of clouds, some sunshine and perhaps a leftover shower or two.
-Winds may gust over 30 mph, making the return of the cooler air more noticeable.
+Weather-wise, expect a mix of clouds, some sunshine, and perhaps a leftover shower or two.
+Winds may gust over 30mph, making the return of the cooler air more noticeable.

 THIS WEEKEND